formal-verification-research/IVy-Models/VM_README.md

 The virtual machine that contains the artifact can be found at

-> Provide Google Drive Link
+> Link is unavailable because this file is present on the virtual machine.

 ### Checksum